 The following video takes you on a walk through the installation:

 And this one presents Matthias’ take on it:

 A home reflects who you are and who you want to be.
 A place someone calls “theirs” is also a three-dimensional portrait of that person.
-“Hulerum”, which roughly translates to “Cave Room” was an installation Seimi created in collaboration with children from two local kindergardens.
+“Hulerum”, which roughly translates to “Cave Room” was an installation Seimi created for our children’s festival in collaboration with kids from two local kindergardens.
 It was also a study of how people express themselves through their spaces and homes.
-Visitors were invited to create their own caves, build on existing ones or just hang out and play in them.
+Visitors were invited to create their own caves, continue to build on existing ones or just hang out and play in them.